grdnrio/px-aws-cluster-multi/README.md

 5. Clone this repo and cd to it.

-6. Edit `create-vpc.sh` to select AZ.
+6. Edit `create-vpc.sh` to select AZ and distro.
 Edit parameters at the top of `Vagrantfile` as necessary.

 7. Generate SSH keys:
 ```